Studsgård railway station

-Studsgård station is a railway station serving the small railway town of Studsgård in Western Jutland, Denmark.
+Studsgård station is a railway station serving the small railway town of Studsgård in West Jutland, Denmark.

 Studsgård station is located on the Skanderborg–Skjern line.
 The station opened in 1881.
-It offers direct regional train services to Aarhus, Skjern and Esbjerg operated by Arriva.
+It offers direct regional train services to Aarhus, Skjern and Esbjerg operated by GoCollective.

 Architecture

 The station building from 1881 is designed by the Danish architect Niels Peder Christian Holsøe.